lifeisstillgood/softwaremind/docs/newbook/enforced_openness.rst

 it should be possible to have onne ERP ans one set of languge APIs and that it can. all fit in one head

+NOt that complex conjecture
+most organisations are not that complex - but the faikire of openness and the complexity of deciding what to do next is the complexity

+casual reasiming, moop and other directions will allow insight i to deep state

 Enforced Openness
 -----------------